Btere/turning_math_problem_into_code/README.md

 4. Debug Incrementally: As you write the code, test it in parts.
 This “divide and conquer” approach helps isolate issues and keeps the task manageable.
 Reflect and Improve: After solving the problem, take a moment to analyze what went well and what didn’t.
 This will help reinforce learning and prepare you for similar problems.

+Note: When dealing with list, it can be a sorted list or unsorted list.
+Take note of it, when working with a list/array